Adam Jones (baseball): International career

-Jones played for Team USA in the 2013 World Baseball Classic and 2017 World Baseball Classic.
+Jones played for Team USA in the 2013 World Baseball Classic (WBC) and 2017 WBC.

+Jones played in all six games for the U.S. in the 2013 WBC, batting .182 with one double and 4 RBI as the U.S. lost in the second round.

-In the 2017 WBC opening round of group play, Jones helped the USA advance to the second round by recording a walk-off hit vs. Colombia.
-In the second round, in a game against the Dominican Republic, Jones made a home-run-saving catch that helped propel Team USA into the semifinals.
-The team went on to win the 2017 Classic against Puerto Rico.
-Jones was later quoted as saying, "To do it with those guys, it was probably the best experience of my life so far, especially with sports," and was extremely glad to have had the experience.
+In the 2017 WBC opening round, Jones hit a game-tying solo home run against Venezuela in the eighth inning of a Pool F game, sparking a rally that led to a 4–2 victory.
+He then helped the U.S. advance to the second round by hitting a 10th-inning walk-off single to beat Colombia.
+Jones also In the second round, in a game against the Dominican Republic, Jones made a home-run-saving catch, robbing Manny Machado, that helped propel the U.S. to the semifinals.
+The team went on to win the 2017 championship against Puerto Rico.
+Jones later said, "To do it with those guys, it was probably the best experience of my life so far, especially with sports."
+Along with his highlight defense, Jones slashed .200/.243/.429 with 2 doubles, 2 home runs, and 5 RBI.

-To go along with his solid defensive showcase, Jones slashed .200/.243/.429 and hit two doubles, two home runs and drove in five runs.
-In addition, Jones hit a walk off single in the US' first game of the tournament against Colombia.
-Jones also hit a game-tying solo home run against Venezuela in the eighth inning of the US' Pool F game, sparking a rally that led the team to a 4–2 victory.
+After retiring as a player, Jones was a hitting coach for Spain, including at the 2025 European Baseball Championship.

+Post-playing career

+Following the end of his playing career, Jones worked for Major League Baseball's operations department.
+On January 27, 2025, the Baltimore Orioles hired Jones to serve as an advisor to the general manager and community ambassador.